-Hasbro bucks glum holiday trend with strong profit, sales beat
+Hasbro's record holiday quarter lifts shares to all-time high

 Net income attributable to Hasbro rose to $192.73 million, or $1.52 per share, in the quarter, from $175.76 million, or $1.39 per share, a year earlier.

-Excluding certain items, the Pawtucket, Rhode Island-based company earned $1.64 per share.
-Analysts on average had expected $1.12.
+Excluding certain items, the Pawtucket, Rhode Island-based company earned $1.64 per share, ahead of analysts' average estimate of $1.12.

 (Reporting by Gayathree Ganesan in Bengaluru; Editing by Martina D'Couto)